-But what is the average retainer fee for a family lawyer? or how much does a child custody lawyer cost?
-Many parents are concerned about the potential child custody lawyer fees because of their short income.
+But what is the average retainer fee for a custody lawyer?
+Or how much does a child custody lawyer cost?
+Many parents are concerned about the potential child custody lawyer fees because of their low income.

-So, we will explore the factors that influence the cost of hiring a child custody lawyer in Canada in this blog post.
+So, this blog post will explore the factors that influence the cost of hiring a child custody lawyer in Canada.
 Let’s jump right in!

 Overview of the Child Custody Lawyer in Canada